wagerfield/danbo/README.md

 ---

-For the best experience, view the project on a modern smart device equipped with a gyroscope like an iPhone or iPad.
+For the best experience, view the project on a modern smart device equipped with a gyroscope - such as an iPhone or iPad.
 The project has also been built to function as a web application, so go ahead and add it to your homescreen!

 #### For more loony thoughts & updates, [follow me on Twitter][twitter]